 A: Yes super easy.
 I was quite lucky that I knew a couple of South Africans living here before moving over, and it feels like there are new South Africans landing in Ireland on a daily basis, so the friendship pool is always growing.
 We have several Irish friends who love hanging with us ‘saffas’, mainly because they get biltong (a South African dried and cured meat delicacy) or braaied meat.

-Q: Have you made friends with locals or do you mix mainly with other expats?
+Q: Have you made friends with locals, or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: It’s quite difficult to break into an Irish-only friendship group if you are not introduced to the group by an Irish person.
 We found that most Irish people have grown up together, been to uni together and have remained friends.
-So, although they are super friendly and open to have expat friends, they do see us as temporary residents in Ireland as most expats eventually move on.
+So, although they are super friendly and open to having expat friends, they do see us as temporary residents in Ireland as most expats eventually move on.

 Working in Dublin